nats-io/nats-site/content/blog/java-client-latency-benchmarking.md

 #### Example

-Run a large latency out output to a file:
+Run a large latency and output to a file:

 ```
 java -cp ...
 NatsAutoBench myhost:4333 latency large -lcsv /home/myuser/nats/latency.csv
 ```

-Each cell represents a message timing in nanoseconds for that run of the payload byte size of the column it's in since there will be the same number of rows for each payload size.
+Each cell represents a message timing in nanoseconds for that run of the payload byte size of the column it's in.
+There will be the same number of rows for each payload size.

 ```
 0 bytes,8 bytes,32 bytes,256 bytes,512 bytes,1024 bytes,4096 bytes,8192 bytes